yasminatolibova/book-store/README.md

 Instagram Clone

-This is a backend Instagram Clone project built with Django and Django REST Framework.
+This is a backend Book Store project built with Django and Django REST Framework.

 🚀 Features
-User Registration, Login, Logout & Reset password Finding out which author books and which books are available in this book store Comment System
+· User Registration, Login, Logout & Reset password
+· Finding out which author books and which books are available in this book store · Comment System
-Rating System
+· Rating System
-Wishlist
+· Wishlist
-Cart
+· Cart
-Order
+· Order
-Promo Code
+· Promo Code
 🛠 Tech Stack
 Python
 Django